There are good managers. And then, there are great ones.

 Time management is what it takes to fight procrastination.

 Luckily, there is a diverse suite of techniques that would help you increase your productivity.
-Some of the popular examples:

 I’ve found that there’s no unique approach that works for everyone.
+Which is why I wrote an extensive productivity guide listing down some of my favorite processes, frameworks, and tools.

 For example, Pomodoro revolves around blocking 25-minute blocks of your time followed by a 5-minute break.
 Every few Pomodoros, you can reward yourself with a longer break and get back to your activity.